London Fire Brigade: Appliances

 The stations that are assigned both a dual pump ladder and a pump are generally the very busiest stations, stations with a large ground or specific risk.
-However, the East End of London is known for having lots of very busy stations with just a single appliance, due to budget cuts.
+However, the East End of London is known for having lots of very busy stations with just a single appliance, owing to budget cuts.
 The remaining stations equipped with a single pump ladder generally attend fewer than 2,000 calls per year.

 In 2012, the LFB purchased five Mini Countrymans for conversion into instant response vehicles.
 The two-seat cars are fitted with six extinguishers (two each of water, foam and powder), plus a first-aid kit and defibrillator, and may be deployed to investigate automatic alarms actuating and smaller fires such as those in rubbish bins which do not require a full-sized engine and crew.
 The brigade has indicated a wish to add more smaller vehicles to its fleet, including crossover utility vehicles which could be fitted with water pumps, breathing apparatus and pull-out equipment drawers, and with enough space for four firefighters.